mindsdb/database-mind-quickstart/README.md

 ## Configuration:

-Go to https://mdb.ai/ register and login for generating a MindsDB API key.
+Go to https://mdb.ai/ – register and login – to generate a MindsDB API key.

 Create an .env file and add your MindsDB API KEY: